Are you working from home?

 Protect the tech you can’t live without

-Being without the tech you need to keep yourself entertained is now more valuable than ever.
+Having access to the tech you need to keep yourself entertained is now more valuable than ever.
 If you’re in high-risk group you may be spending 24 hours a day at home, so having a mobile phone, tablet or laptop gives you independence and keeps you in touch with friends and family members you can’t see in person.

 Your home contents cover is likely to provide a level of protection for technological equipment as standard against fire, theft and more, and you don’t normally need to specify single items worth less than a certain limit, typically between £1,500 and £2,500.
 Having accidental damage on your policy (see above) means that if you drop and damage an important piece of kit and contact your insurer straight away, you shouldn’t be without it for long.
 Cover, of course, will vary between providers, so do check your policy to make sure you have the right level of protection for your needs.